JetBrains/Qodana/topics/inspection-profiles.md

 %product% provides flexible profile configuration capabilities using the YAML format, such as:

-* Human-readable format, so you can use any editor of your choice to edit profiles
-* Clear profile structure
 * Support for file paths and scopes
+* Support for inspection parameters
-* Extendability, so profiles can be extended using other profiles
+* Profile relationship, so profiles can be extended and included

-%product% profiles employ the default IDE profile, so all settings applied to your custom profile override such settings contained from the default IDE profile.
-If your custom profile [includes](#include) another profile that completely overrides the default IDE profile, then your profile also contains nothing of it.

-<tip>You can overview the default IDE profile by navigating to <menupath>Settings | Editor | Inspections</menupath>.</tip>

-By default, %product% supports the following severity levels inherited from the JetBrains IDEs that you can use while configuring your profile:

-{id="profile-severity-levels"}

-* Error
-* Warning
-* Weak Warning
-* Server Problem
-* Grammar Error
-* Typo
-* Consideration

-This is the sample profile configuration showing how you can configure %product% for your needs.
+This is the sample profile configuration showing how you can fine-tune %product% for your needs.

 ```yaml
 name: "My custom profile" # Profile name